I’m TravelEater, and — surprise! — I travel to eat.

 - All the tips I’ve picked up during my travels about how to eat around the world, for Second Chance Travels, International dining etiquette.

-- For Paste Magazine, about chefs’ riffs on the historical Nashville candy, Gourmet Goo Goo Clusters.
+- For Paste Magazine, about chefs’ riffs on the historic Nashville candy, Gourmet Goo Goo Clusters.

 - Gelato, truffles and my favourite Roman restaurant (for Taste & Travel International).